 Broker removal attempt fails during Self-Balancing initialization¶

 Self-balancing requires a few minutes to collect metrics for rebalancing plans.
 Metrics collection is in process.
-Please try again after 900 seconds.
+You can try again after 900 seconds.

-Solution: The solution for this is to wait about 15 minutes, and retry the broker removal.
+Solution: The solution for this is to wait 30 minutes, and retry the broker removal.

 To learn more about Self-Balancing initialization, see Self-Balancing Initialization.